MV Corran

-MV Corran is a drive-through ferry built in 2001 and operated across Loch Linnhe on the west coast of Scotland.
+MV Corran is a Ro/Ro Ferry built in 2001 and operated across Loch Linnhe on the west coast of Scotland.

 History

 Built by George Prior Engineering (Yorkshire) Ltd. in Hull, Corran was fitted out in the William Wright Dock in February 2001, and entered service later that year.

 Layout

 MV Corran has a single car deck with offset bow and stern ramps.